kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 * plug a new NIC into a running VM
 * unplug a NIC from a running VM (can be performed in the previous test teardown)
-* migrate a VM having an hot-plugged interface
+* migrate a VM having a hot-plugged interface

 All these tests have as pre-requirements that the `HotplugNICs` feature gate is enabled, **and** a secondary network provisioned.